Rudolfisky/A.L.N.D./README.md

 Automatic Long distance Nut Dispenser (ALND)

 # Vision
-Humans are lazy by design, so we decided to feed our sinfull desires by automating and 'simplifying' the process of eating nuts, borrelnootjes to be precise.
+Humans are lazy by design, so we decided to feed our sin full desires by automating and 'simplifying' the process of eating nuts, borrelnootjes to be precise.

 # Concept
 We are making a machine that can automatically.